eurise-network/technical-reference/developer-guidelines/01-basics.rst

 Basics
 ======

-All development should be open source from the start, i.e. every commit should be published.
+All development should be made available publicly under open source licences.

 #.
 Use version control right from the beginning of a new project.

    -  If in doubt, use `Git <https://git-scm.com/>`__.
    -  Implement a :doc:`Code Hosting Policy <../policies/code-hosting>`.
-   -  Use meaningful commit `messages <https://xkcd.com/1296/>`__.
+   -  Use meaningful commit `messages <https://xkcd.com/1296/>`__, cf. [ProGit]_ Sec.
+5.2:
+      - Capitalised summary with a maximum of 50 characters followed by a blank line.
+      - Detailed but concise explanations in paragraphs or bullet points at 72 characters line length.

 #.
 Use an appropriate `OSI <https://opensource.org/licenses>`__ approved license.